rbauer420/DataEntryPortal/README.md

 [Program Menu]

-  After the password verification loop, users will be welcomed to the Data Entry Portal (addressed by the name entered) and the program will enter an endifinite loop named, "tableOfContents," which will repeat until the user exists the program.
+  After the password verification loop, users will be welcomed to the Data Entry Portal (addressed by the name entered) and the program will enter an indefinite loop named, "tableOfContents," which will repeat until the user exists the program.

   The portal is broken into four steps (programmed as classes):

-      (1) Step 1 - Demograhics (date, name of agency, point of contact, county served, intervention entered) (2) Step 2 - Workplan Steps
+      (1) Step 1 - Demographics (date, name of agency, point of contact, county served, intervention entered) (2) Step 2 - Workplan Steps
       (3) Step 3 - Population(s) Served
       (4) Step 4 - Successes and Barriers